ManimCommunity/manim/docs/source/contributing/docs/types.rst

        return mob.shift(direction * scale_factor)

-Here we see an important example of the difference. ``direction`` can not, and should not, be typed as a ``Point3D`` because it does not work with something like ``direction=(0, 1, 0)``.
-You could type it as ``InternalPoint3D`` and the typechecker and linter would be happy; however, this makes the code harder to understand.
+Here we see an important example of the difference. ``direction`` can not, and should not, be typed as a :class:`~.typing.Point3D` because the function does not accept tuples/lists, like ``direction=(0, 1, 0)``.
+You could type it as :class:`~.typing.InternalPoint3D` and the type checker and linter would be happy; however, this makes the code harder to understand.

-As a general rule, if a parameter is called ``direction`` or ``axis``, it should be typehinted as some form of ``Vector``.
+As a general rule, if a parameter is called ``direction`` or ``axis``, it should be type hinted as some form of :class:`~.VectorND`.

 .. warning::

    This is not always true.
-For example as of Manim 0.18.0, the direction parameter of the Vector mobject should be ``Point2D | Point3D`` as it can also accept ``tuple[float, float]`` and ``tuple[float, float, float]``.
+For example, as of Manim 0.18.0, the direction parameter of the :class:`.Vector` Mobject should be ``Point2D | Point3D``, as it can also accept ``tuple[float, float]`` and ``tuple[float, float, float]``.

 Colors
 ------
-The interface manim provides for working with colors is :class:`.ManimColor`.
+The interface Manim provides for working with colors is :class:`.ManimColor`.
 The main color types Manim supports are RGB, RGBA, and HSV.
-You will want to typehint a function depending on which type it uses.
+You will want to add type hints to a function depending on which type it uses.
 If any color will work, you will need something like:

 .. code-block:: python